 Bob Bendick is director of The Nature Conservancy’s Gulf of Mexico Program.
 Prior to this, Bob was the Conservancy’s director of U.S. Government Relations at the World Office in Arlington, Virginia, supervising the Conservancy’s relationships with Congress and the Obama Administration over a wide range of policy activities.
 Before coming to Washington, D.C., Bob was vice president and managing director of the ten-state Southern U.S. Region of the Conservancy.
 He has been with The Nature Conservancy since 1995 in various roles.
 Prior to working for TNC, Bob was deputy commissioner for natural resources of the New York State Department of Environmental Conservation managing natural resources functions in New York State government.
 During this time, he also served as chair for three years of the Northern Forest Lands Council.
 He was also the director of the Rhode Island Department of Environmental Management, supervising all conservation and environmental functions of Rhode Island State government.

-Bob Wilber has been the director of Land Conservation for Mass Audubon since 2000.
+Bob Wilber has been the director of land conservation for Mass Audubon since 2000.
 Previously, he worked in similar capacities for the Massachusetts Chapter of The Nature Conservancy, and Massachusetts State Forests & Parks.
 Bob is a past president of the Massachusetts Land Trust Coalition (MLTC), and currently serves on MLTC’s Board of Trustees.
-He lives in Stow, where he is a director of the Stow Conservation Trust, and a member of the Town of Stow’s Open Space Committee.
-During his 30+ year career, Bob has been directly involved in the protection of more than 40,000 acres in Massachusetts.
+He lives in Stow, where he is president of the all-volunteer Stow Conservation Trust, and a member of the Town of Stow’s Open Space Committee.
+During his 35+ year career, Bob has been directly involved in the protection of more than 40,000 acres in Massachusetts.

 Brad DeForest is the executive creative director at BackOffice Thinking, LLC in Pennsylvania.